binyulei/binyulei.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Urban Analytics Lab at the Department of Architecture and is working with Dr Filip Biljecki.
-My research focuses on conceptualisation, semantics and adoption of 3D city models and digital twins, as well as publicly available data.
-I hold a Master’s degree in Urban Planning from the University of Melbourne and a Bachelor's degree in Human Geography and Regional Planning from East China Normal University.
-Currently, I serve as a research associate for Multi-scale Digital Twins for the Urban Environment, leading the development of a digital twin campus platform.
+I am an Assistant Professor in Urban Planning and Data Analytics at University of Birmingham, leading the MSc in Urban Analytics and AI for Planners.
+My research focuses on applying advanced technologies to bridge research and practice in urban analytics, with a particular interest in 3D urban data and human-centric approaches to urban technology and digital twins.
+I hold my PhD in Urban Analytics from National University of Singapore (Urban Analytics Lab), and a Master’s degree from the University of Melbourne.

 [Resume](CV-BinyuLei-2024.pdf)

-Education
+Education 🎓
 ======
+* PhD in Urban Analytics (Architecture), National University of Singapore, 2025
+* Master in Urban Planning, The University of Melbourne, 2019
 * B.S. in Human Geography and Regional Planning, East China Normal University, 2017
-* Master in Urban Planning, The University of Melbourne, 2019

-Get in touch
+Get in touch 📧
 ======
 Please feel free to contact me if you have any ideas for collaboration or would like to engage in discussions.
-My interests span a wide range of urban-related topics, including but not limited to urban digital twins, 3D city models, participatory planning, social economics and smart cities.
+My interests span a wide range of urban-related topics, including but not limited to human-centric urban technology, urban informatics, human health, GeoAI.
 Looking forward to connecting and hearing from you!